 Advice to users.
 The number and type of control variables and performance variables can vary between MPI implementations, platforms and different builds of the same implementation on the same platform as well as between runs.
 Hence, any application relying on a particular variable will not be portable.
-Further, there is no guarantee that the number of variables and variable indices are the same across connected processes.
+Further, there is no guaran-